akarve/bipsea/README.md

 The master key then uses the BIP-32 derivation tree with a clever twist: the derivation path includes a purpose code (`83696968'`) followed by an _application_ code.
-In this way, each unique derivation path produces unique, independent, and secure _derived entropy_ as a pure function of the master private key and the derivation path.
+In this way, each unique derivation path produces unique, independent, and secure _derived entropy_ as a pure function of the master private key and derivation path.

 BIP-85 specifies a variety of application codes including the following: